Jazz-Ber/JunctionXUber/README.md

   6) Copy it into the config.json file

 **AI Usage:**
- * The design was assited by using the Cursor Code Editor
+ * The design was assisted by using the Cursor Code Editor